DallanQ/lost_ruins_of_arnak/Manual.md

  - **Can I shuffle my deck during play?** No. You shuffle your deck only at the beginning of the game.
 At the end of each round, you shuffle all cards in your play area and put them at the bottom of your deck.
 No other shuffling is allowed.

  - **But what if my deck runs out of cards?** If your deck is out of cards, you can't draw any more.
 The cards in your play area will not return to your deck until the end of the round.
-If you buy an item, just put it on the space for your deck – that item is now on the bottom (and the top) of your deck.
+If you buy an item, just put it on the space for your deck – that item is now on the bottom (And the top) of your deck.

- - **What's the difference between the (icon featuring a figure of a person) effect and "relocate"?** The two are completely different.
-The (icon featuring a figure of a person) effect follows the rules of an action, either Dig at a Site or Discover a New Site.
+ - **What's the difference between the (Icon featuring a figure of a person) effect and "relocate"?** The two are completely different.
+The (Icon featuring a figure of a person) effect follows the rules of an action, either Dig at a Site or Discover a New Site.
 It requires you to use an archaeologist from your player board, and you must pay the travel cost unless the card says otherwise.
 By contrast, you can relocate an archaeologist only if it is already on a site, and it can't go to an undiscovered site. **You don't pay a travel cost to relocate**.

  - **Does this card let me move another player's archaeologist?** No. There are no effects in the game that would allow you to affect another player's cards, figures, or tokens.